How cancers grow

-A cancer may just grow out in a random direction from the place where it started.
-However, tumours can spread into some tissues more easily than others.
-For example, large blood vessels that have very strong walls and dense tissues such as cartilage are hard for tumours to grow into.
-So locally, tumours may grow along the 'path of least resistance'.
-This means that they probably just take the easiest route.
+A cancer may grow out in a random direction from the place where it started.
+However, researchers know that tumours can spread into some tissues more easily than others.
+For example, large blood vessels that have strong walls and dense tissues such as cartilage are hard for tumours to grow into.
+So, tumours usually grow along the 'path of least resistance'.
+This means that they probably take the easiest route.

-Research has pointed to 3 different ways that tumours may grow into surrounding tissues and they are outlined here.
-A particular tumour will probably use all 3 of these ways of spreading.
-Which way is used most will depend partly on the type of tumour, and partly on where in the body it is growing.
+Research has found 3 different ways that tumours may grow into surrounding tissues.
+A tumour will probably use all 3 of these ways of spreading.
+Which way is used most depends on the type of tumour, and where in the body it is growing.